A topic from the subject of Synthesis in Chemistry.

 • Linear synthesis: A straightforward sequence of reactions to build the target molecule.

-• Convergent synthesis: The assembly of multiple fragments to form the target molecule.
+• Convergent synthesis: The assembly of multiple fragments to form the target molecule, often leading to higher yields and efficiency.

 • Biomimetic synthesis: The imitation of biosynthetic pathways to create natural products.